root-homan/post/modules/captions-guidelines.md

 - **Group by meaning**: Words that belong to the same concept or phrase should be grouped together.
 - **Powerful words stand alone**: When you encounter particularly impactful, important, or emphatic words, let them appear alone for maximum effect - BUT only if there's enough time to render them separately.
+- **Expand phrase end time so that there is NO gap between sentences!**. there should always be some captions on screen.
 - **Respect timing constraints**: If words come very close together (small gaps like < 0.2s between words), group them together even if they might semantically work alone.
 We need enough time to render each caption line.
 Words that are rapid-fire should be grouped together.
 - **Respect concept boundaries**: Don't group across different concepts, ideas, or beats in the speech.
 - **Respect sentence boundaries**: Never put the end of one sentence together with the beginning of the next sentence.